With hundreds of cyber-security brands out there, cutting through the noise is harder than ever.

 For many cyber-security marketers, it can be tempting to lean on a single individual for all media opportunities.
 Start-ups and scale-ups in particular tend to rely on the founder or CEO to fly the flag for the company.

 This inclination is perfectly natural.
-After all, it’s logical that the most high-profile member of an organisation should be at the heart of its PR efforts.
+After all, it’s logical that the most high-profile member of an organization should be at the heart of its PR efforts.
 It’s also true that the media is interested in speaking with decision-makers, which means founders and CEOs are sensible candidates.

 However, the breadth of discussions that take place within the cyber-security industry – from security and compliance, to technology, to wider geopolitical issues – means it’s important for brands to provide varied, credible perspectives.
 Relying on one spokesperson alone for all press opportunities can bring about difficulties further down the line.

 Relying on a single spokesperson also neglects the depth of talent and expertise across any cyber-security business.
-Raising the profile of a variety of spokespeople from different areas of the business – technical, analytical and high-level – allows a cyber-security brand to paint a more complete and coherent picture of the challenges it is seeking to address.
+Raising the profile of a variety of spokespeople from different areas of the business – technical, analytical, and high-level – allows a cyber-security brand to paint a more complete and coherent picture of the challenges it is seeking to address.

 However, there’s one exception to this rule.
 Broadly, journalists don’t want to hear from sales people.
 No matter how articulate, charismatic or credible they might be, the title triggers a suspicion that’s difficult to move beyond.